 The meanings of the names of those involved in its construction relate to the Tabernacle's purpose.
 It was to serve as a shadow of the Son of God, the Light of the world, who would connect us back to the tent (Tabernacle) of the Father.

 In rabbinical literature Bezalel possessed such great wisdom that he could combine those letters of the alphabet with which heaven and earth were created; this being the meaning of the statement (Exodus 31:3): "I have filled him . . . with wisdom and knowledge," which were the implements by means of which God created the world"

 — Wikipedia on Bezalel

-The Bible also ends with this very same purpose of God to create a space and place to dwell and be in a relationship with the man that He has created.
+The Bible also ends with this very same purpose.
+God creates a space and place to dwell and be in a relationship with the man He has made.

 And I heard a loud voice from heaven saying, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.

 Everything between these bookends of the Genesis creation to the Holy City in Revelation is the fundamental mechanism of that accomplishment.